The Genesis of the Sisterhood of Mother B

 How do we take these feelings of empowerment and fellowship forward?
 How do we help the classes following us find these feelings sooner?
 What can we do to make things better?
 And many said that we wished we could do something.
 So I made a messenger group with all the women who said they wanted to participate, and we started talking.
 At the same time, Michele Philips ’98 said we should make a t-shirt, and others responded, YEEEESSSSS!!

-The lesson to me is great ideas and great conversations turn to action with encouragement from our Sisters, courage and planning.
+The lesson to me is great ideas and great conversations turn to action with encouragement from our Sisters, courage, and planning.
 Each of the founding Sisters had an idea, provided support, and contributed to the plan to make this happen.
+Every day we are working on being the women we needed as Plebes.

 Now we need you – members and advocates of the Sisterhood – to lend your voice and tell your stories.
-We know that, though we were forged in the same crucible, we have different views, but we all have the same goal – to make the experience for women at USNA, women still serving in the military and our veterans better.
-That means sharing our wins and our losses our successes and our failures.
+We know that, though we were forged in the same crucible, we have different views, and we all have the same goal – to make the experience for women at USNA, women still serving in the military and our veterans better.
+That means sharing our wins and our losses; our successes and our failures.
 We have been victims of bias and perpetrators of the same.
 Progress comes with truth and understanding.
-Share your stories.
+Share your stories!

--Shannon Martin, Chief Editor, Sisterhood of Mother B-
+-Shannon Martin McClain, Chief Editor, Sisterhood of Mother B-